Lockheed C-130 Hercules: Hurricane Harvey

-C-130s temporarily based at Kelly Field conducted mosquito control aerial spray applications over areas of eastern Texas devastated by Hurricane Harvey.
-This special mission treated more than 2.3 million acres at the direction of Federal Emergency Management Agency (FEMA) and the Texas Department of State Health Services (DSHS) to assist in recovery efforts by helping contain the significant increase in pest insects caused by large amounts of standing, stagnant water.
-The 910th Airlift Wing operates the Department of Defense's only aerial spray capability to control pest insect populations, eliminate undesired and invasive vegetation, and disperse oil spills in large bodies of water.
+C-130s temporarily based at Kelly Field conducted mosquito control aerial-spray applications over areas of eastern Texas devastated by Hurricane Harvey.
+This special mission treated more than 2.3 million acres at the direction of Federal Emergency Management Agency and the Texas Department of State Health Services to assist in recovery efforts by helping contain the significant increase in pest insects caused by large amounts of standing, stagnant water.
+The 910th Airlift Wing operates the Department of Defense's only aerial-spray capability to control pest insect populations, eliminate undesired and invasive vegetation, and disperse oil spills in large bodies of water.

-The aerial spray flight also is now able to operate during the night with NVGs, which increases the flight's best case spray capacity from approximately 60 thousand acres per day to approximately 190 thousand acres per day.
-Spray missions are normally conducted at dusk and nighttime hours when pest insects are most active, the U.S. Air Force Reserve reports.
+The aerial-spray flight also is now able to operate at night with night-vision devices, which increases the flight's best-case spray capacity from around 60,000 acres per day to 190,000 acres per day.
+Spray missions are normally conducted at dusk and night when pest insects are most active, the U.S. Air Force Reserve reports.

 Aerial firefighting

-A C-130E fitted with a MAFFS-1 dropping fire retardant.
+A C-130E fitted is with a MAFFS-1 dropping fire retardant.

-In the early 1970s, Congress authorized the Modular Airborne Firefighting System (MAFFS), a joint operation between the U.S. Forest Service and the Department of Defense.
-MAFFS is roll-on/roll-off device that allows C-130s to be temporarily converted into a 3,000-gallon airtanker for fighting wildfires when demand exceeds the supply of privately contracted and publicly available airtankers.
+In the early 1970s, Congress authorized the Modular Airborne Firefighting System, a joint operation between the U.S. Forest Service and the Department of Defense.
+This roll-on/roll-off device allows C-130s to be temporarily converted into a 3,000-gallon airtanker for fighting wildfires when demand exceeds the supply of privately contracted and publicly available airtankers.

 In the late 1980s, 22 retired USAF C-130As were removed from storage and transferred to the U.S. Forest Service, which then transferred them to six private companies to be converted into airtankers.
 One of these C-130s crashed in June 2002 while operating near Walker, California.
-The crash was attributed to wing separation caused by fatigue stress cracking and contributed to the grounding of the entire large aircraft fleet.
-After an extensive review, US Forest Service and the Bureau of Land Management declined to renew the leases on nine C-130A over concerns about the age of the aircraft, which had been in service since the 1950s, and their ability to handle the forces generated by aerial firefighting.
+The crash was attributed to wing separation caused by fatigue stress-cracking and contributed to the grounding of the entire large aircraft fleet.
+After an extensive review, the Forest Service and the Bureau of Land Management declined to renew the leases on nine C-130A over concerns about the age of the aircraft, which had been in service since the 1950s, and their ability to handle the forces generated by aerial firefighting.

-More recently, an updated Retardant Aerial Delivery System known as RADS XL was developed by Coulson Aviation USA.
+More recently, an updated retardant aerial delivery system known as RADS XL was developed by Coulson Aviation USA.
 That system consists of a C-130H/Q retrofitted with an in-floor discharge system, combined with a removable 3,500- or 4,000-gallon water tank.
 The combined system is FAA certified.
-On 23 January 2020, Coulson's Tanker 134, an EC-130Q registered N134CG, crashed during aerial firefighting operations in New South Wales, Australia, killing all three crew members.
-The aircraft had taken off out of RAAF Base Richmond and was supporting firefighting operations during Australia's 2019–20 fire season.
+On 23 January 2020, Coulson's Tanker 134, an EC-130Q registered as N134CG, crashed during aerial firefighting operations in New South Wales, Australia, killing all three crew members.
+The aircraft had taken off from RAAF Base Richmond and was supporting firefighting operations during Australia's 2019–20 fire season.